“It’s Easy to Let Go of the Clutter in my Head”

 Reading Johns Hopkins’ research on psilocybin, Hartle said, helped him to convince himself, and aided in putting together his legal papers.

 The work in question, published in 2016, involved fifty-one cancer patients with life-threatening diagnoses and subsequent symptoms of distress and anxiety.
-The study showed therapeutically beneficial results, with 80% of participants feeling significantly less anxious.
-Their perspectives about life had improved, they were more satisfied with where there were in their lives, and generally better able to face their mortality.
+The study showed therapeutically beneficial results, with 80 percent of participants feeling significantly less anxious.
+Their perspectives about life had improved, they were more satisfied with where there were in their lives, and found they generally better able to face their mortality.

-In the meantime, Hartle came across Therapsil, an organization advocating for psychedelic research, which helped him to process his request for the medicinal use of psilocybin.
+In the meantime, Hartle came across TheraPsil, an organization advocating for psychedelics in palliative care and research, which helped him to process his request for the medicinal use of psilocybin.

 Thomas Hartle’s Legal Journey